radius-project/radius/docs/content/tutorial/dapr-microservices.md

 You should no longer see errors due to missing properties.
 The content that you've just added for `nodeapp` specifies the container image to run.

 {{% alert title="💡 Run" color="primary" %}}
-The `run` section is one of several top level sections in an *instance*.
-In general instance types that run your code will have a `run` section.
+The `run` section is one of several top level sections in a *component*.
+In general components that run your code will have a `run` section.
 {{% /alert %}}

 You could deploy this now and it will run the `radiusteam/nodeapp` image, however you would have no way to interact with the running application.